-European leaders have been accused of prioritising an approach that seems tough on immigration, over one that responds in a responsible and sustainable manner to the crisis in Libya and the central Mediterranean.
+European leaders have been accused of prioritising a tough immigration approach over one that responds in a responsible, sustainable manner to the crisis in Libya and the central Mediterranean.

 The impact of this has been multifaceted: not only has it resulted in the ceding of primary search and rescue responsibility to NGOs, but it has encroached on EU policies from foreign affairs to aid and development.
 Giulia Lagana, E.U. migration and asylum analyst at the Open Society European Policy Institute, has said that “development targets, democracy and human rights, and even security in fragile areas, are being sidelined in the search for quick fixes to stem arrivals or step up migrant returns.”

 The European response to the dangerous central Mediterranean passage has been limited at best.
-Since the closure of Italy’s commendable search-and-rescue mission, Mare Nostrum, the EU has failed to provide a service that prioritises rescue missions.
-Instead, privately funded charity boats have stepped in to the gap – and during the first three months of this year, the number of rescues by non-governmental organisations exceeded that of official coastguards.
-However, the success of such efforts was met with an unprecedented backlash.
+Since the closure of Italy’s vital search-and-rescue mission, Mare Nostrum, the EU has failed to provide a service which prioritises rescue missions.
+Instead, privately-funded charity boats have stepped in to fill the gap as far as they can.
+During the first three months of this year the number of rescues by non-governmental organisations exceeded that of official coastguards.
+Unfortunately, the success of such efforts was met with an unprecedented backlash.

 The scale of physical, political and legal threats that ensued meant that by September 2017, only one private rescue vessel remained.

 Threats to NGO efforts came from many different sources.
-Boats funded by far-right groups in Europe sought to intimidate, and on occasion inhibit, rescuers – though one such vessel was itself a beneficiary of non-governmental rescue efforts, after falling in to difficulties in August.
+Boats funded by far-right groups in Europe sought to intimidate and even, on occasion, inhibit rescuers.
+Ironically, one such far-right vessel became itself a beneficiary of non-governmental rescue efforts after falling in to difficulties in August.

 The last eighteen months have also seen a spike in the number of threatening incidents with supposed members of the Libyan coastguard.
-As NGOs come closer to Libyan waters, their presence threatens to disrupt the lucrative practice of intercepting refugees and migrants put to sea by rival smuggling networks, and selling them to detention centres on shore.
+As NGOs move closer to Libyan waters, their presence threatens to disrupt rival smuggling gangs’ lucrative practice of intercepting refugees and migrants heading out from the coast, abducting them, then selling them to detention centres back on the mainland.

 A new code of conduct prepared by the Italian Interior Ministry included a prohibition on NGOs’ use of flares and phones while at sea, and banned the transfer of those rescued from other ships to Italy.
-The code was highly controversial, within Italian political debates and beyond.
-MSF refused to sign, and argued that the new code would result in “more drownings.”
+The code was highly controversial, both within Italian political debates and beyond.
+MSF refused to sign it, arguing that the new code would result in more deaths at sea.

-In collaborating with Libyan groups to prevent people from attempting the crossing, rather than investing in search-and-rescue for those that do, European governments have been accused of leaving vulnerable people exposed to a litany of rights abuses.
+In collaborating with Libyan groups to prevent people from attempting the crossing, rather than investing in search-and-rescue efforts, European governments have been accused of leaving vulnerable people exposed to a litany of rights abuses.